Luos-io/Documentation/_posts/first_steps/2019-03-15-general-use.md

 It is possible to have multiple nodes in the same electronic board, but each node will be seen by Luos as a different node and has to manage separate devices, whatever the number of boards.

-## What is a module
+## <a name="module"></a>What is a module
 A module is a block of code which is able to communicate with any other modules in the Luos network.
-Each module has a particular set of tasks such as managing a motor, handling a laser range finder, or compute an inverse-kinematics, for example.
+Each module provides a particular set of tasks such as managing a motor, handling a laser range finder, or compute an inverse-kinematics, for example.
 **Each module is hosted in a single node**, but a node can handle several modules at the same time and manage communication between them and between other modules hosted in other nodes, using the same interface.

-For example, the [Dynamixel board](/board/dxl) provided by Luos can dynamically create and manage Dynamixel modules depending on the number of Dynamixel motors linked to it.
+For example, the [Dynamixel board](/board/dxl) provided by Luos Robotics can dynamically create and manage Dynamixel modules depending on the number of Dynamixel motors linked to it.
 Any Dynamixel module can get or set values to other Dynamixel modules on the same node or to any other module in any other node of the network.

 ![feature-module-node-board](/assets/img/feature-module-node-board.jpg)

-## Module basic information
+## Module basic properties
-To properly work, each module needs to get some information allowing to other modules to recognize and access it:
+To properly work, each module owns some properties allowing to other modules to recognize and access it:

- - **ID**: The ID is an unique number given to each module depending on their physical position.
-The system automatically assign each ID during the detection phase.
-If you move a module from a microcontroler A to a microcontroler B on a given robot, the ID will change.
-In the same way, if you change the wiring order of a microcontroler on the network on a given robot, the ID will change too.
- - **TYPE**: The type definea the module purpose.
-For example: distance sensor, servomotor, ...
-You can use predefined types or create your owns.
-The module type can't be changed after module initialization.
- - **ALIAS**: Alias is the name of the module.
-It's used to easily identify a module.
-Each module has a **default alias** who can be changed by users.
-For example, a module with the default alias `motor_mod` can be named `left_knee_motor` by user.
-This new name will be stored in the non-volatile memory of the board.
-As we don’t want to have multiple modules with the same name, a duplicate name on your system will be automatically assigned with an incrementing number at its end, in the network.
-You can go back to the default name by setting a void name (`""`) to a module.
+{{ table_prop_module }}

 ## Node basic capacities
 Nodes can have capacities such as measuring the core temperature, sending the processor unique ID, or input voltage.
 Nodes capacities are commonly shared with all modules hosted in.
 So any module hosted in a node is able to send its input voltage.